FreakC-Foundation/FreakC/TUTORIAL.md

 	call[] file_name

 ### Differences between goto[] and call[]
-goto[] jumps to a function and will not execute the previous code while call[] use code from the function but still execute the previous code.
+goto[] jumps to a label and will not execute the previous code while call[] use code from the label but still execute the previous code.

 Also, goto[] also supports parameters, which helps you a lot of time.